datadiversitylab/datadiversitylab.github.io/src/publications/publication-1.md

   growth for nestlings living with more siblings, but there was near continuous variation in effect size from large negative effects to effects near zero, and even effects crossing the traditional threshold of statistical significance in the opposite direction.
 In contrast, the average relationship between grass cover and *Eucalyptus* seedling number was only slightly negative and not convincingly different from zero, and most effects ranged from weakly negative to weakly positive, with about a third of effects crossing the traditional threshold of significance in one direction or the other.
 However, there were also several striking outliers in the *Eucalyptus* dataset, with effects far from zero.
 For both datasets, we found substantial variation in the variable selection and random effects structures among analyses, as well as in the ratings of the analytical methods by peer reviewers, but we found no strong relationship between any of these and deviation from the meta-analytic mean.
 In other words, analyses with results that were far from the mean were no more or less likely to have dissimilar variable sets, use random effects in their models, or receive poor peer reviews than those analyses that found results that were close to the mean.
 The existence of substantial variability among analysis outcomes raises important questions about how ecologists and evolutionary biologists should interpret published results, and how they should conduct analyses in the future.
 tags:
-  - Data science
+  - Data Science
-  - Ecology
+  - Biodiversity
 image: /assets/images/publications/samedatadifferentanalyst.jpg
 pdfDocument: /assets/documents/publications/s12915-024-02101-x.pdf
 badgeImage: null